Inside the mosque

 New mosque and madrassa in the compound under construction

 The oldest Mosque of Dhaka located near Narinda pul and police outpost survives in dilapidated condition.
-Architecturally insignificant, this mosque was built in 1457 during the period of Sultan Nasiruddin Mohammad Shah by Binat Bakht (or in her memory after her death) daughter of a Turkish trader Marhamat.
+Architecturally insignificant, this mosque was built in 1457 during the period of Sultan Nasiruddin Mohammad Shah by one Binat Bakht (or in her memory after her death) daughter of a Turkish trader Marhamat.
 The stone inscription of the mosque written in Farsi (Persian) is located on the north of the Mosque where Binat Bakht is buried.
-Construction of a new mosque inside the compound, without restoring the old one, caused row in the locality.
+The main features of the mosque are - octagonal turret, single hemispherical dome atop a square room, arches on south, north and eastern sides, modest ornamentation, plaster coating and curved cornices.
+The mosque has seen three extensions to date, the first extension, around 80 years ago, a dome was built atop a single room.
+The mosque is a precious piece and a pride in the history of old Dhaka.
+Construction of a new mosque with high minaret going inside the compound without restoring the old one, which caused row in the locality.